HighlyExistant/My-Notes/Philosophy/Immanuel Kant/Critique of Pure Reason.md

 3. Should be elementary, and carefully distinguished from derivative or composite concepts
 4. That it is complete and covers the whole field of pure understanding This should include the totality of all its a priori knowledge, with no additions.
 Here it can be separated into two "books", one containing the concepts and the other the principles of pure understanding.
-### Transcendental Method of the Discovery of all Pure Concepts of the Understanding
+### Chapter 1: Transcendental Method of the Discovery all Pure Concepts of the Understanding
 #### Section 1
 * Besides intuition there is no other form of knowledge except by means of concepts.
 Not intuitive, but ==**discursive**==.
 ## Vocabulary